 \ SOC 389, RCSSCI 360, and RCSSCI 460 are topics courses, therefore not all offerings under these numbers will be approved.
-Students will be allowed to count toward the minor only the particular offerings with the subtitles listed above (or others that are relevant to urban and www.lsa.umich.edu/rll e-mail: rll.mailbox@umich.edu
+Students will be allowed to count toward the minor only the particular offerings with the subtitles listed above (or others that are relevant to urban and community studies).